Permian Monsters: Life Before the Dinosaurs opens Jan. 8 at the Academy of Natural Sciences

 What came before dinosaurs and how global warming did them in

 Step back in time 290 million years to when bizarre-looking creatures dominated life on land and sea, and dinosaurs had not yet evolved.
-Find out about the most devastating mass extinction the world has ever seen when Permian Monsters: Life Before the Dinosaurs opens this fall at the Academy of Natural Sciences of Drexel University.
+Find out about the most devastating mass extinction the world has ever seen when Permian Monsters: Life Before the Dinosaurs opens Friday, Jan.
+8 at the Academy of Natural Sciences of Drexel University.

-Permian Monsters, opening Saturday, Nov.
-21, blends vivid artwork, amazing fossils and full-size scientifically accurate models of moving beasts to recreate this relatively unknown period that ended with the most devastating extinction of life.
+Permian Monsters blends vivid artwork, amazing fossils and full-size scientifically accurate models of moving beasts to recreate this relatively unknown period that ended with the most devastating extinction of life.
 Visitors will explore odd-looking sharks, strange reptilelike precursors of mammals, a vicious giant saber-toothed gorgonopsid, and other extinct creatures that ruled the world millions of years before the dinosaurs.

 Today we are experiencing another mass extinction of species, but this time there is a different trigger to global warming than in the Permian period.
 In the current geological period, called Anthropocene, human activity has been the dominant influence on climate and the environment.